Meowcelinee/OOCQC/README.md

 Resource pack for the Out of Context QC thread

-Created by Amelia, maintained by her and Natalie
-Last updated May 3rd 2024
+Created by Amelia, maintained by her and Natalie - last updated May 3rd 2024